freddieventura/vim-dan/README.md

 The following are ideas pending to develop within the project:

+    - Create other layer of in-line highlighting , appart of (X) , do (K) for a finer more to stand out note for this:
+        - create its mark mapping (K) (twice press Ctrl + p + p ?)
+        - create its ctags regex positive lokaround
+        - create its syntaxs patterns skips
+        - create its own loc-list mechanisms
     - Create an online documentation repository , so it can be easily checked by something like Simple to use in a one-liner ,
  ```